subomb/fun-with-korean/README.md

 Usage
 -----

-*   Visit the home page to get started with Korean learning.
+*   Visit the home page to start learning Korean and explore Korean culture.

 *   Navigate to the Lessons page for structured lessons by books.

 *   Use the Translator page to translate text between English and Korean.

-*   Register or log in to access advanced features.
+*   Register or log in to access advanced features, quizzes, exercises, and restricted content.

 Demo
 --------------------
-You can access the deployed application at [Fun With Korean](https://fun-with-korean.netlify.app)
+You can access the deployed application at [Fun With Korean](https://fun-with-korean.netlify.app/)

 Here is a video walkthrough of the website to showcase the features and functionality.